Durango Summer Camps for Youth

-Learning doesn’t have to stop with the school year–SJMA’s summer camps provide wild and engaging opportunities for your child to discover and be adventurous with support from trained educators in the field.
+Learning doesn’t have to stop with the school year.
+SJMA’s summer camps provide wild and engaging opportunities for your child to discover and be adventurous with support from trained educators in the field.
 Hands-on science education and social and emotional development are key components of every session offered by SJMA.

-Grade School Summer Camps
+Elementary School Summer Camps

 Middle and High School Adventure Camps

 Secondary Adventure Camps are for middle and high school students (rising 7th – 12th graders) giving them the opportunity to explore the San Juan mountains and rivers, connect with like-minded friends, and spend one night camping under the starry sky.
 In addition to learning about plants, flowers and local forests, camping basics and Leave No Trace ethics, kids will gain leadership and communication skills while hiking among peers and SJMA Naturalists.
 SJMA is offering one week-long camp based in La Plata country and one week-long camp based in Montezuma County.